Nepal Bisket Jatra 2023

 Experience one of the most vibrant festivals in the ancient city of Bhaktapur, Kathmandu.
 Festivals in Nepal are occasions to express religious devotion and reaffirm social ties.
 They bring color and magic to daily life and are eagerly awaited events.
 Almost all the festivals happen as per the lunar calendar.

-• Sindoor Jatra, the magnificent Vermilion Holi
+• Sindoor Jatra, the magnificent Vermilion Holi.

 • Special attraction – Mashal Jatra at night.
-This is really a unique opportunity for
+This is really a unique opportunity for any photographer.

 • You’ll be in the city of the paradise for Street Photography.
 During the festival, all the Newari women will be dressed in black and red traditional dress.
 They look really beautiful.
 You can shoot Newari people dressed in vibrant clothes on the streets of the ancient city.